• Skip to primary navigation

 Easy Charred Corn

 Summer fresh sweet corn is one of my favorite seasonal vegetables!
 It’s crisp, juicy, and sweet like in Roasted Chili Corn Salsa and this charred corn recipe.
 Combine that with spicy and smoky Cajun Blackened Seasoning, and you have a winning combination!
+For a fresh corn on the cob recipe, check out Cajun Corn on the Cob.

 Check out Blackened Shrimp or Crispy Blackened Chicken Wings for more delicious blackened recipes!